ThatGuyJacobee/Elite-Bot-Docs/docs/verificationfeature.md

 ## Toggling the feature

-Firstly, you can toggle the feature on using the "/verificationtoggle" command within your guild returning true to enable (or false to disable).
+Firstly, you can toggle the feature on using the "/toggle verification" command within your guild returning true to enable (or false to disable).

 An example of toggling the feature on: